 - Clarify pay conditions relating to regular hours for paid leave

 - Will you outline key ‘blackout’ periods where time off cannot be booked?
 (Staff planning software can allow for this.)
 Make sure this and other points in your policy are accessible in company HR Documents.
 (Preferably with employee self-service functionality such as digital signing so you can be assured everyone’s read and taken responsibility for reading policies themselves.)

 - Will you identify periods where time off’s compulsory?
 (Such as at Christmas or a summer period when your operation may shut.)
 Such closures can address output issues, resolve strain and allow a fair, across-the-board solution for commercial deadlines to work around.
 A work holiday planner can block these weeks off and calculate leave balances.

 - Clarify maximum periods of time off.
 E.g., 2 weeks unless otherwise approved

 - Some organisations have implemented unlimited annual leave to ease the pressure and put the responsibility on to workers to choose how much and when they take time off.
 This might not completely eliminate issues relating to busy times.
 But it could mean some staff morale levels rise if they’re less restricted and confined.
 Holiday planner software allows you to manage who’s had enough rest regardless of the policy.

 2. Make Your Staff Holiday Planner Visible – Share Time-Off Requests

 - Having an easy-to-view outlook of who’s off – and when – can smooth operations without the need for tedious, complicated spreadsheets.
 Use an employee holiday planner to give the team an overview of the year ahead without guesswork or the need for subterfuge and illicit conversation at the water cooler to gain intelligence on who’s planning to be away during busy times.
 If there’s a visible-to-all holiday schedule, then your teams can make informed decisions about when to book their annual leave for.

-- A shared staff holiday planner will put a lot of the onus onto employees to take responsibility about avoiding clashes with colleagues and enable smoother planning.
+- A shared staff annual leave planner will put a lot of the onus onto employees to take responsibility about avoiding clashes with colleagues and enable smoother planning.

 - A transparent overview from an annual leave booking system also allows managers to have a fairer overview when approving time off requests.

-- With some notice given from a good system offering a clear overview, you can plan ahead for part-time staff to cover busy times and hopefully save the significant costs of last-minute cover.
+- With some notice given from a good annual leave management system offering a clear overview, you can plan ahead for part-time staff to cover busy times and hopefully save the significant costs of last-minute cover.

 - Consider keeping a pool of part-time employees to hand that you can avail of when you need the extra help.
 Before reaching out to agencies, bear in mind these pool staff could be from recently-unsuccessful-but-suitable applicants, students that are free in busy periods or even personnel from your own company in other departments that might have previously expressed an interest in your departmental functions that could be useful to assess for future transfer.
 Perhaps you’ll give your main team parameters and deadlines and outsource to them the task of who they propose to present to you as their own temporary substitutes?

-- Ensure that periods with large staff shortfalls or shortages involve a carefully laid-out handover of key deliverables and protocols etc. And ensure any relevant training’s given in advance.
+- Ensure that periods with large staff shortfalls or shortages involve a carefully laid-out handover of key deliverables and protocols etc. And ensure any relevant training is given in advance.
 A solid work holiday planner will assist.